 1. Orchestral Compositions; 2.
 Orchestral Arrangements; 3.
 Musical Theater compositions; 4.
 Vocal works; 5.
 Organ works; 6.
 Other compositions; 7.
 Transcriptions for Band; 8.
 Transcriptions for Piano; 9.
+Arrangements for Harvard University Band; 10.
+Notable arrangements by Others; 11.
 Compact Discs, DVD;

 Leroy Anderson conducting 47 of his compositions from recordings that were originally released on Decca LPs from 1953 to 1962.